2015 Serbia men's EuroBasket team

-The 2015 Serbia men's EuroBasket team represented Serbia and took the fourth place at the EuroBasket 2015, held in four different countries (Croatia, France, Germany, and Latvia).
+The 2015 Serbia men's EuroBasket team represented Serbia and took the fourth place at the EuroBasket 2015, held in four countries (Croatia, France, Germany, and Latvia).
 They were qualified for the EuroBasket by taking the 4th place at the EuroBasket 2013.
 The team was coached by Aleksandar Đorđević, with assistant coaches Miroslav Nikolić, Milan Minić, Jovica Antonić, and Goran Bjedov.